 These kitchens began to disappear as some civic leaders began to believe that all kinds of people were just using them as handouts, making no effort to try and become self-reliant.

 Just a few kitchens survived, operating on a temporary basis.
 The Salvation Army, however, remained in operation after being established in the late 1800s.

 The Great Depression saw a resurgence in the soup kitchens.
+Due to the lack of employment and shortage of food manufacturing companies people depended on others to help them in their time of need.
+Food banks became a common means for families to supplement their hunger, (food bank fundraising).
 In fact, soup kitchens in the Great Depression were encouraged by Herbert Hoover who was the 31st American President.
 It was the emergence of these soup kitchens which were looked upon as outstanding events during his presidency.